alfonsof/aws-java-v2-examples/README.md

 * [awss3create](/awss3create) - AWS S3 Create: Example of how to handle S3 buckets and create a new S3 bucket.
 * [awss3delete](/awss3delete) - AWS S3 Delete: Example of how to handle S3 buckets and delete a S3 bucket.
+* [awss3list](/awss3list) - AWS S3 List: Example of how to handle S3 buckets and list information about the objects in a S3 bucket.
+* [awss3listall](/awss3listall) - AWS S3 List All: Example of how to handle S3 buckets and list information about all S3 buckets and the objects that they contain.

 ## License